swipeware/lanica_install/README.md

 <b>Installation & usage</b>

-Copy this script to a folder within your path and make sure is has execute permissions (chmod 755).
+Copy this script to a folder within your path and make sure it has execute permissions (chmod 755).
 To use, go to a folder containing Lanica module zip files and invoke the script.
 It will automatically extract and put the modules into your Titanium modules folder.